juliender/paybot/README.md

 ## Connect to Slack
 In the "Integrations" settings of Slack :
-- Add a Outcoming webhook connected to your heroku app http://myapp.herokuapp.com
+- Add a Outcoming webhook connected to your heroku app http://myapp.herokuapp.com named _bangs_
-- Add a Slash command the same way
+- Add Slash commands the same way : /hi, /mybangs and /allbangs

 ## Configure Slack tokens in Heroku
 - heroku config set:SLACK_TOKEN=your_slack_webhook_token